 Sequence-of-returns risk means that the first years of retirement are critical to long-term success.
 While the “4% rule” provides a benchmark, flexible guardrail approaches often prove more durable during market ups and downs.

-How a financial advisor in Springfield, MA helps: sets a spending policy, monitors markets and taxes, manages your buckets or rebalancing plan, and adjusts distributions to keep your retirement plan durable.
+How a financial advisor in Springfield, MA helps: establishes a spending policy, tracks tax and market shifts, manages bucket or portfolio structures, and adapts distributions for long-term durability.

-How a financial advisor in Springfield, MA helps: constructs and maintains a portfolio tuned to your time horizon, income needs, and comfort level, while keeping you on course through volatility.
+How a financial advisor in Springfield, MA helps: builds and manages a portfolio aligned to your risk, horizon, and income needs, then provides the discipline to stick with it.

 Retirement Financial Planning in Your 20s–30s